A Spring Cleaning Checklist for Pet Parents

-Spring is here, which means that it’s time for warmer weather, more hours of daylight, and, of course, spring cleaning.
+Spring is almost here, which means that we’re due for warmer weather, more hours of daylight, and, of course, spring cleaning.
 For many pet parents, cleaning up after your furry friend can be a full-time job, but tackling a deeper spring cleaning with a pet is a bit more involved than day-to-day maintenance.
 It’s easy to procrastinate a deep clean, but you (and your pet) will be glad once your to-do list is complete.

 To get started, we recommend opening your windows to let in some fresh air, putting on your favorite music, and moving through the spring cleaning checklist below.